timpending/comp-sci-curriculum/Unit-3/02-hash-tables.md

 * Table
 * Dictionary

-In javascript, the closest data structure to a hash table is the object.
+In JavaScript, the closest data structure to a hash table is the object.
 In the following example notice how an object maps keys to values:

 ```
 myObj = {};